robot-aquila/kunit/README.md

 [KOS programming language](https://github.com/KSP-KOS/KOS).
 KUnit is an instance of the xUnit architecture for unit testing frameworks.

+KUnit shouldn't force to write any tests but should help write any test you want for any code you want in case when you feel that it should be tested.
+There is a way how to implement, organize and run your tests.
+And this is KUnit.
+If you found this tool nice and helpful this means KUnit works well.

 KUnit also demonstrates how to use object-oriented approach in KOS programs to achieve well-looking design, maximum code reusability and exceptional software quality.